denten-books/plain-text/main.md

 and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

-### 3.1 Book / Gun Moreno

-"Robots have also the attribute in common of being able to affect human beings or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
-The book is a robot par excellence [@moreno_who_1953, 238]."
-So wrote Jacob Moreno, a contemporary adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.

-Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separted from him, can fucntion independently."
-"Agression coming from robots." [@moreno_who_1953, 237] The first is sociometry.
-The second is "creative revolution."
-Robots = cultural conserves and machines.
-238. "A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be reproduced ad infinitum.
-A book may have to be reprinted, a film copied on and off, but if anything perishes it is not their essence but some material entourage.
-Our human world is increasingly filled with robots."
-239

-A text is a special type of a gun.
-It can be reduced to textual description, transmitted, and manufactured cheaply.
-As the pendulum of textual scholarship swings back from treating text as pure idea, the materialists must acknowledge the aberrant specificity of textual material.
-Text routinely separates from its physical medium.
-The ability to change form is what gives it the ability to act at a distance.

 ### 3.2 WYSINAWYG (What You See Is Not Always What You Get)

 What lies beneath the text?
 We are accustomed to thinking about that question